iammohit23/iammohit23/README.md

 ⭐ An upcoming 🎓 graduate in BBA(CA) from 🏫 Sinhgad Institutes, Pune, Maharastra, India.

-⭐ And a passionate self-taught upcomming full stack web developer from india.
+⭐ And a passionate self-taught upcoming full stack web developer from india.

 ⭐ I believe in practical knowledge rather than roaming around books.